 To reach it, you’ll need to go past San Jaime and Golden Gate Banks.
 It’s a long voyage, and one that not a lot of anglers are willing to embark on.
 However, Finger Bank is precisely where the majority of those 100-Striper-a-day outings happened.
 Think about it.
 Yes, you’ll spend a longer time getting out there, but this place will give you 10 days worth of fishing on a single outing!

 Fishing Regulations in Cabo

 The waters of the Mexican Pacific boast an impressive diversity of both offshore pelagics and bragworthy inshore fish.
 Before you can wrestle one of these guys, you’re going to need a fishing permit.
-By law, any non-resident older than 16 needs a valid Mexican Sportfishing License to fish from a vessel.
+By law, any non-resident needs a valid Mexican Sportfishing License to fish from a vessel, regardless of age.

 Roosterfishing inshore, deep dropping for Snapper, or overnight runs for Marlin all fall under the same set of rules put forward by Conapesca.

 If you’re booking a fishing charter rather than operating the boat yourself, there’s a chance that your captain will cover the license for you.
 The larger vessels are more likely to operate in this way compared to the smaller pangas.
 Still, to avoid any unpleasant surprises on the day of the trip, you should make sure to ask your guide whether the licenses are covered or not.